vncntt/rl_stuff/logs.md

 transferring files from vast to local (i can also just clone repo, add stuff, and push to github):
 (do this from local machine)

-using PAT token and git is better
+nvm git is just better: use PAT token as password in username/password

 ~~1. have a file which contains the PRIVATE KEY in ~/.ssh/vast_key (idk if i need to redo this when i connect to another machine next time)~~